TakashiNakagawa/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are 8 German traffic signs that I found on the web:
 (resized to 32x32 because my network handled that size.)

 ![alt text][image5]

+1. A Road work image.
+This image might be difficult because the aspect ratio is not 1.0.
+My model was not trained scaling images.

+2. A Stop image.
+This image might be difficult because the sign was not centered.

+3. A General caution image.
+This image might be difficult because the sign was perspectives and triangle feature was relatively small.

+4. A Speed limit(30km/h) image.
+This image might be difficult because the sign was not centered and a little small.

+5. A 40 Roundabout mandatory image.
+This image might be difficult because unrelated pictures (was it ham or bacon?) were on the sign.

+6. A Turn right ahead image.
+This image might be difficult because the sign was a little small and background color was similar to the sign.

+7. A Speed limit(70km/h) image.
-Stop, General caution, Speed limit(70km/h) might be difficult to predict because it was not clear, small, or perspective.
+This image might be difficult because the sign was too small and not centered.

+8. A Right-of-way at the next intersection image.
+This image might be difficult because the contrast was a little low.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).